joeruello/honeycomb-opentelemetry-react-native/README.md

 > #### Other JS Runtimes
 > Honeycomb ReactNative SDK has been primarily designed for, and tested on Hermes (the default JS runtime for ReactNative).
 > Other Runtimes such as JavaScript Core have not been extensively tested.
 If you are using a different runtime, we highly
 > encourage you to upgrade to Hermes.

 ## JavaScript Source Map Symbolication

 React Native projects automatically minify JavaScript source files.
 Honeycomb provides a [symbolicator](https://github.com/honeycombio/opentelemetry-collector-symbolicator/) with our [collector distro](https://github.com/honeycombio/honeycomb-collector-distro) that can un-minify JS stack traces, but this requires setup to correlate stack traces with the correct source maps.

+You can find an example upload script to automate steps 3-5 at [example/upload-sourcemaps.sh](example/upload-sourcemaps.sh).
+Be sure to update any boilerplate names

 ### Step 1: Enable Source Map Generation